-Each year the department sponsors a half-day training session addressing management of patients with difficult airrways.
-Both brief didactic sessions and hands on opportunities with mulitple airway devices are provided.
+Each year the department sponsors a half-day training session addressing management of patients with difficult airways.
+Both brief didactic sessions and hands-on opportunities with mulitple airway devices are provided.

 Annual Review Course

-The Department of Anesthesiology sponsors an annual review course with world-renowned experts in the February earch year.
+The Department of Anesthesiology sponsors an annual review course with world-renowned experts in February each year.
 Residents are encouraged to attend and their registration fee is provided by the department.
 This course provides an excellent chance for residents to hear from leaders in our field.